-Per Section 7.E.1.g., the methodology also incorporates a minimum floor.
+Per Section 7.E.1.g., the methodology also incorporates a floor on the modeled reserve.

-- The company's model investment strategy together with the prescribed and non-prescribed spreads must not produce a lower minimum reserve than would result using an alternative investment strategy made up solely of a 50 percent/50 percent blend of "A2/A" and "Aa2/AA" public, non-callable corporate bonds along with their associated prescribed spreads. - The blend of 50 percent A and 50 percent AA is intended to represent an approximate equivalent of the industry average asset allocation.
+- The modeled reserve cannot be less than would be obtained by substituting an alternative investment strategy in which all fixed income reinvestment assets are public non-callable corporate bonds with a credit quality blend of 50% "A2/A" and 50% "Aa2/AA". - The blend of 50 percent A and 50 percent AA is intended to represent an approximate equivalent of the industry average asset allocation.
 This is based in part on data incorporated in a NAIC Rating Agency Work Group report.